-1. Identify which sprinkler head(s) need fixing based on their performance and get all the information possible from the top of the head.
-If the information is no longer there, you may have to remove the sprinkler head in order to find the information, or bring it to your local hardware to find a sprinkler head match.
-You will also need to make sure you know the type of sprinkler that you are running, it could be a rotor or spraying sprinkler.
-If you need help identifying what type of sprinkler you have, see our friends over at “Irrigation Tutorials” blog for help here.
+You’ll be able to accomplish this by your sprinkler head’s performance and you’ll want to gather all the information possible from the top of the head.
+If the information is no longer there, you may have to remove the sprinkler head in order to find the information or bring it to your local hardware to find a sprinkler head match.
+You will also need to make sure you know the type of sprinkler that you are running, it could be a rotor or a spraying sprinkler.

-2. Once you know exactly what type of sprinkler head as well as the different specifications of inches per hour, or gallons per minute you can start to look for your replacement sprinkler head; it can also be useful if you have the manufacturer as well as the model number to ensure compatibility if you decide to go with a different brand, OR if you want to keep a consistent brand throughout your yard.
+Once you know exactly what type of sprinkler head as well as the different specifications of inches per hour, or gallons per minute you can start to look for your replacement sprinkler head; it can also be useful if you have the manufacturer as well as the model number to ensure compatibility if you decide to go with a different brand, OR if you want to keep a consistent brand throughout your yard.

-3. You are now ready to go purchase your new replacement sprinkler head!
+You are now ready to go purchase your new replacement sprinkler head!
 Most of the time, you can go into your local hardware store and find the correct piece, if you are having a hard time finding the right one, you can always look & buy online to find the specific part that you are looking for!

-4. Remove the old and broken sprinkler head.
+Remove the old and broken sprinkler head.
 You will most likely have to dig the sprinkler out, it is recommended that you dig about a foot all around the old sprinkler, making sure that you don’t go too deep that you might hit the other water line.

-5. Once your hole is dug out, you should be able to easily access the sprinkler head with either or both hands.
+Once your hole is dug out, you should be able to easily access the sprinkler head with either or both hands.
 You will need to unscrew the old head using the universal counterclockwise motion.
 It’s important not to get dirt into the connection of the sprinkler to the sprinkler head – if you do, take the time to run water through the lines until all dirt has been cleared.

-6. Now it’s time to screw on the new head to the sprinkler.
+Now it’s time to screw on the new head to the sprinkler.
 It’s always a good idea to make sure that everything works properly before filling in the dirt back into the sprinkler hole.
 Run a test sequence of your sprinklers to make sure that everything works properly, no major leaks are found, and that everything is tight fitting.

 After you have tested your system and everything looks good, it is time to fill back in the dirt.
 Keep in mind how the sprinkler was broken in the first place, if you need to dig the hole a little deeper to make sure the sprinkler doesn’t get hit or run over by a lawn mower or other objects, be sure to do so before filling in the dirt around the hole.